mcmire/personal-content--writings/source/blog/posts/minesweeper-4.md

 * The first case is not bad, but it involves accessing other parts of the board to find all the spaces around a certain space, which we don't have a convenient way to do right now.
-* The second case requires finding neighbors as well, then adds some kind of loop that is likely complicated.
+* The second case requires finding surrounding spaces as well, then adds some kind of loop that seems complicated.
 * The **third case**, however, is just right.
 We already know about all the mines and we know how to uncover them.
 So now we need to figure out how to make the board interactive.